TLDR

 Many AI systems compete with the original GPT.
 Here’s a brief look at some of the biggest ChatGPT alternatives:

-- Gemini vs GPT-4: Gemini 2.5 is trying to overtake GPT-4, especially in coding and multimodality.
+- Gemini vs GPT-5: Gemini 3 Pro is Google’s current flagship and a serious contender, especially in coding and multimodality.
 Being from Google, it integrates search, maps, and other rich-content tools more natively.

 In addition to these models, there is a growing range of Chinese open-source models.
-Most famously DeepSeek V3 & R1 and Qwen3, which compete with GPT-o1 and o3 in deep reasoning, coding, and logic.
+Most famously DeepSeek V3.2 & R1 and Qwen3, plus newer models like Kimi K2 and GLM, which compete with GPT-5 in deep reasoning, coding, and logic — often at a fraction of the cost.

 Bottom Line